joshuamorton/joshuamorton.github.com/_posts/2017-1-25-juggling.md

 [[34]5[33]](http://siteswapbot.com/[34]5[33]).
 And those in general allow you to model simultaneous throws from one or both hands.

-Bit shoutouts to [Explained Visually](http://setosa.io/ev/markov-chains/), for a great set of vizualizations on markov chains that I used to build mine, and a huge shoutout to JugglingLab, which was a huge help in creating all these fancy gifs.
+Big shoutouts to [Explained Visually](http://setosa.io/ev/markov-chains/), for a great set of vizualizations on markov chains that I used to build mine, and a huge shoutout to JugglingLab, which was a huge help in creating all these fancy gifs.